A person receiving therapy.

 Local Care Team

-Parents or caregivers, if you're dealing with challenges like feeling stuck with multiple agencies, not knowing where to find services, or feeling overwhelmed, you can contact the Department of Family Services at (301) 265-8446 to get more information about the Local Care Team.
-They can help guide you through the process.
+Parents or caregivers, if you're dealing with challenges such as working with multiple behavioral health agencies or not knowing where to find services, contact the Department of Family Services at (301) 265-8446 for more information about the Local Care Team.
+This team of professionals and advocates can help guide you.

 Youth Services Bureaus